EthStats/floca/README.md

 The attribute _'configurator'_ will activate the configuration management in [floca](https://github.com/UpwardsMotion/floca) and the microservice loader will call the function 'config' of it passing the name of the app and the service to require the configuration sent to the entity to initialise.

-## CLI

-[floca](https://github.com/UpwardsMotion/floca) is delivered with an embedded CLI tool to aid project creation and management.

-Install floca with _-g_ switch:

-	$ npm install -g floca

-This will give you the _floca_ command line statement

-#### Create Project

-To create a new project execute the following:

-	$ floca create project <projectName> [--amqp] [--nsq] [--web] [--gulp] [--force]

-This will create a folder _projectName_ inside the execution folder and creates a minimal viable [floca](https://github.com/UpwardsMotion/floca) project using the transport provider you might pass.
-The project can be used right away:

-	$ npm install
-	$ npm start

-You can tell _floca_ to generate code for a web server if your project aims to serve pages.
-Gulp is also an project creational option if you need Gulp build scripts for your project.

-Extend the bus folder with entities and have a happy coding!

-#### Create Entity

-From the your floca working folder, you can create an Entity by CLI:

-	$ floca create entity <entityName> [--rest] [--websocket]

-This will create a business entity JS file inside your _'bus'_ folder optionally with REST and/or Websocket ports opened.

-#### Create Service

-You can add service functions to your entities as shown below:

-	$ floca create service <entityName> <serviceName>

-The JS file identified by the _"serviceName"_ will be opened and a JS flocal function will be added to with the name _"serviceName"_.

-You can address other entities from there in respect your business flow.

-#### Generate Test Mocha code

-If your project possesses the service entities you might want to use, the CLI tool can generate [Mocha](https://mochajs.org) tests for them:

-	$ floca generate test --mocha

-This will execute a [floca](https://github.com/UpwardsMotion/floca) instance and all entities providing REST or Websocket interface will be associated with a test case.

-All code will be put to the file: _test/mochaTest_

-Execute this statement to call mocha on tests:

-	$ mocha test/mochaTest

-Tests are generated with _always accept_ behavior waiting for being unfold.

-## License

-(The MIT License)

-Copyright (c) 2016 Upwards Motion Ltd (1st Floor, 2 Woodberry Grove, Finchley, London N12 0DR; Company Registration No: 09074890)

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Bugs

 See <https://github.com/UpwardsMotion/floca/issues>.